 At the moment this text is written, the topology exchange protocol of AutoBAHN were mature, validated and tested in practice during the system demonstrations (including trans-Atlantic collaboration with Internet2 and ESNet domains).
 It was already provided to the PHOSPHORUS NSP design group for further discussion.
 As a response, AutoBAHN is allowed to investigate current state of the adequate protocol used in PHOSPHORUS.
-The work with the protocol is still in progress and thus the protocol evolves however the final results are closing and it is possible to initialize discussion on common topology exchange proxy.
+The work with the protocol is still in progress and thus the protocol evolves.
+However the final results are closing and it is possible to initialize discussion on common topology exchange proxy.

-In the contrary the AutoBAHN IDM, the DM module performs operations within single domain, using a physical network topology.
+The DM module performs operations within single domain, using a physical network topology.
 The functionality provided here may be compared to the Network Resource Provisioning Module of PHOSPHORUS.
 The DM controls the domain resources and through the Technology Proxy is able to configure equipment and create intra-domain circuit.
 Although the functionality of the DM is similar in each AutoBAHN domain, this module must be adjusted to exact domain conditions in the aspects of data plane technology, existing network management software, security policy, and administrative policy.
-During experience exchange with PHOSPHORUS project, the conclusion was made that similar issues will rise for NRPS, and thus a inter-project knowledge exchange bridge should be created.
+During experience exchange with PHOSPHORUS project, the conclusion was made that similar issues will rise for NRPS, and thus an inter-project knowledge exchange bridge should be created.

-The DM and AutoBAHN as a whole is now incapable of GMPLS domain support, due to limited presence of GMPLS enabled equipment in European NRENs.
-The GMPLS is also not expected to be faced during GÉANT2 project in the meaning of implementation, however some preparation works and guidance for future work shall be defined.
-In this context, the cooperation with PHOSPHORUS project is twofold:
+The DM and AutoBAHN as a whole is now incapable of GMPLS domain support, due to limited presence of GMPLS capable equipments in European NRENs.
+Moreover, GMPLS Control Plane is not planned for the short term deployment by any NREN participating in the GÉANT2 project, even though some preparation studies and guidance for future work have been explored.
+In this context, the interoperation between GÉANT2 and PHOSPHORUS is capable of many potential benefits: